HACKthePLANET/hacktheplanet.github.com/_posts/2012-03-03-intern-hackday.md

 ## Some ideas

+- [Dreadnot] snaps a photo when a user clicks deploy
 - Async service that tracks developer metrics (eg, [Github developer stats][developer-stats] or [Twisted Highscores][highscores])
 - IRC/chat bot to read and post tweets (or interact with some API)
 - Hooking via [Hook.io][Hook.io]